Q. How do I get reimbursed from my flexible spending accounts?

 Spring, TX 77387-4111

 Filing a mandatory appeal

-If your claim is denied, you, your beneficiary, or your designated representative may appeal the decision to Aetna.
+If your claim is denied, you, your beneficiary, or your designated representative may appeal the decision to the appropriate claims fiduciary.
 If someone is filing a written appeal on your behalf, written authorization from you is required.

-Please contact Aetna Member Services for information regarding the written authorization.
-Your written appeal should include the reasons why you believe the benefit should be paid and information that supports, or is relevant to, your claim (written comments, documents, records, etc).
+For a HCFSA mandatory appeal, please contact Aetna Member Services for information regarding the written authorization and for a DCFSA mandatory and eligibility appeals, please contact the Administrator-Benefits.
+Your written appeal should include the reasons why you believe the benefit should be paid and information that supports, or is relevant to, your claim (written comments, documents, records, etc.).
 Your written appeal may also include a request for reasonable access to, and copies of, all documents, records and other information relevant to your claim.
 You must submit your written appeal within 180 days from the date of the denial notice.

 The review will take into account all comments, documents, records and other information submitted relating to the claim, without regard to whether such information was submitted or considered in the initial benefit determination.
-Aetna will respond to the appeal within 60 days.
+The claims fiduciary will respond to the appeal within 60 days.

-If Aetna needs additional time to decide on your claim because of special circumstances, you will be notified within the claim response period.
+If the claims fiduciary needs additional time to decide on your claim because of special circumstances, you will be notified within the claim response period.
 However, an extension may be requested, but the law stipulates that no additional time must be allowed.